WHITNEY HIGH SCHOOL • 50TH ANNIVERSARY

 PERIOD 3 ROOM 10

-Recommended for students currently in 6th through 8th grade
+Recommended for students entering 7th through 9th grade

 Introduction to creating computer algorithms and developing a coding mindset.

-Session II: Move to text-based Python, starting with Turtle as an easy-to-use graphical environment.
+Session II: Text-based Python, starting with Turtle as an easy-to-use graphical environment.

 PERIOD 2 ROOM 7